 It’s available on the major bookseller websites.

-Or you can read WHISPER TO THE STARS online for FREE at the Internet Archive
+You can also read WHISPER TO THE STARS online for FREE at the Internet Archive

 Thanks for publishing my review, Jacqueline.
 And for pointing out a clue to the identity of the cover artist.